Julian Henry

-Julian Henry is a marketing executive based in London and Los Angeles.
+Julian Henry is a marketing executive and freelance writer based in London and Los Angeles.
 He has worked in PR and journalism since the 1980s.
 He founded the agency Henry's House in the 1990s and was appointed Head of Communication for Simon Fuller's 19 Entertainment in 2006.

 Family

 Henry is the son of Brian Henry, a well-known figure in independent TV in London and great-nephew of Elizabeth Craig MBE, Scottish journalist, cook and author.
 She appeared on the 'over 90s' show on BBC TV Parkinson in 1978 aged 95 alongside Rt Honourable Manny Shinwell MP and the playwright Ben Travers CBE.

 Julian Henry is a great-nephew of Arthur Mann, war correspondent for the Washington Post, New York Times and broadcaster for Mutual Broadcasting Company.
 Mann reported from both WW1 and WW2 bases in Europe as a contemporary of Edward Murrow and Richard Dimbleby and became a well known voice across America during the 1940s through his weekly radio reports from the London Blitz.

 Henry is the brother of copywriter Susie Henry, D&AD Gold Award winner, creator of the slogan "We Won't Make A Drama Out of a Crisis" and founder of advertising agency Waldron Allen Henry & Thompson.